 The Company determines the fair value of contingent acquisition consideration payable on the acquisition date using a probability-based income approach utilizing an appropriate discount rate.
 Contingent acquisition consideration payable is shown as a non-current liability on the Company's consolidated balance sheets.
-Changes in the fair value of the contingent acquisition consideration payable will be determined each period end and recorded on the consolidated statements of operations.
+The fair value of the contingent consideration payable will be determined each period end and the resulting change will be recorded on the consolidated statements of operations.